kelshadarby/sweater_weather/README.md

 ## Getting Started

 Clone this repo onto your local machine

-Run the following commands in your terminal to get the code up and running on your local machine (make sure to run each of these without the $)
+Run the following commands in your terminal to get the code up and running on your local machine

+- Make sure to run each of these without the $

 ```
 $ bundle